justanothercell/myh/README.md

 fast compile times and giving the developer full control of how to handle malformed or missing values, which should result in no runtime surprises.

-This library uses `nigthtly` because that's where all the fun features are anyways.
+This library uses `nightly` because that's where all the fun features are anyways.

 IT IS NON PROC MACRO RELIANT!